IndieCoderMM/tictactoe-mcts/README.md

 The algorithm involves the following steps:

 ### 1. Selection
-Selection starts at the root and selects child nodes untill it reaches a leaf node or a node that has not been fully expanded, i.e., all legal moves have been played for that node.
+Selection starts at the root and selects child nodes untill it reaches a leaf node or a node that has not been fully expanded.
+A node is fully expanded when all legal moves have been played for that node.

 UCB score is used to find the best node to expand next.
 It's calculated with:
 - `reward + exploration bonus`